Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch3.md

 2. What is the difference between existential instantiation and universal instantiation?
 How do we see this difference manifest in proofs?

+Existential instantiation introduces a new variable that makes P(x) true, while universal instantiation says P(x) is true for all x.

 3. What was your muddiest point?
 Do you have any unanswered questions?